Do you know that Rainwater can be used to meet your daily water demand?

-SmartPaani’s RapidSand Filter is a custom designed rainwater harvesting system.
-This system consists of first flush device which flushes out the first ran containing the maximum debris.
-This is followed by a customized rapid sand filter consisting of layers of filter media which remove the remaining dirt and debris and reduce bacteria from rainwater.
-The rapid sand filter is sized according to the roof size of the building.
+SmartPaani’s RapidSand Filter is a customized rainwater harvesting system.
+This system consists of first flush device which flushes out the first rain containing the maximum debris.
+This is followed by a customized rapid sand filter consisting of layers of filter media which remove the remaining dirt and debris and reduce bacteria from the rainwater.
+The RapidSand filter is sized according to the roof size of the building.

 SmartPaani systems come in the following sizes depending on the roof size:

 - SmartPaani 300 RSF